On a free of centrifugal acceleration spacetime: Conclusions

 \section{Conclusions}

-The curious Dadhich metric with no centrifugal radial repulsion is analysed in this letter.
+The curious Dadhich metric with no centrifugal radial repulsion is analysed in this paper.
 We looked for a different interpretation of the stresses giving rise to such a spacetime, compared to the global monopole introduced by Dadhich.
 Contrary to the constancy of the transverse pressures, the energy density $\rho = - p_{r}$ and they switch their signs at a definite value $r = 1/\sqrt{3}g$.
 They are also singular at $r = 0$ due to the divergence of the scalar curvature.
-It is worth to mention that the Tolman-Komar energy is finite throughout the spacetime and vanishes at the singularity because of the pressures' contribution.
+It is worth to mention that the Tolman-Komar energy vanishes at the singularity because of the pressures' contribution.
 It is interesting to observe that the timelike and null geodesic particles have constant angular velocity $\omega = g^{2}L/E$ and the curves $r(\phi)$ are spirals.

+We modified the metric (2.1) to render it regular at the origin thanks to an exponential term added at the line-element.
+The energy density $\rho$ and all pressures are negative and, respectively, positive for any $r > 0$ and reach the values $\mp{3g^{2}}$ at $r = 0$.

 For the cylindrically symmetric situation the stress tensor is constant, with a negative energy density and positive pressures.
 In addition, the horizon at $r = 0$ is no longer a singularity and the curvature invariants are constant.